jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: Pennsylvania, Amish farmer.

-Q: [unintelligible]
+Q: Amos Miller?

-A: No, Eli Nellop, a neighbor.
+A: No, Eli Miller, a neighbor [note, in 2020 it is Willow Run Foods].

 Q: Are they trucked in?

 A: Trucked in.

-Q: Same truckings were...
+Same truckings were...

 Q: What about the ones at the farmer's market?